 "We have to create an environment where our youth can thrive.
 They need a sense of identity and hope for the future."

 Right now, many Somali-born parents fear their children cannot thrive in America.
-Their challenges include the unique problems that come with being refugees from a war zone targeted by Islamic extremists.
+Their challenges include the unique problems that come with being refugees from a war zone.
 But they also face more familiar barriers of unemployment, poverty, racism, school failure and the school to prison pipeline.

 The council aims to offer Somali families a community center where everyone is welcome, and a way to make their voices heard.
 A new Somali community center, at the intersection of North Vancouver Avenue and North Killingsworth Street will become a base for community gatherings and events that feature food, music and dance.